Your Future Awaits

 What are the accommodations in my apartment?

-Fellows rent fully-furnished apartments at the JAARS Base.
-Usually these are shared, and each person has their own room and bathroom.
+Fellows rent fully-furnished apartments on the JAARS Base.
+Usually these are shared, and each person has their own room.
 Apartments include a kitchen, cooking appliances, living room, one or two bedrooms, and one or two bathrooms.
 Monthly rent is $100, including utilities, internet and laundry facilities.
+(Married fellows rates may differ - if both spouses are fellows, they each pay $100/month.
+If one spouse is a fellow and the other is not, we divide the standard housing rate [for whatever unit they choose] in half.
+The fellow pays the discounted rate of $100/month for her "half", and the non-fellow spouse pays the regular rate for his "half".)

 What should I bring with me when I move to JAARS?